Python-GIS-book/site/source/part1/chapter-04/md/01-plot-anatomy.md

 ## Common plotting terminology

 These common terms may vary a bit depending on the plotting library that you use.
-For the list provided here we are using the typical terms for plotting in Matplotlib.
+For the list provided here we are using the typical terms for plotting in Matplotlib (see also Figure 4.2).

 - **axis** - Axis of the graph that are typically x, y and z (for 3D plots).
 - **title** - Title of the whole plot.